Try Praising.ai free

 Essential review platforms

-Google Business Profile — The most important platform for local businesses.
-Google reviews appear in search results and directly impact your local SEO rankings.
+Google Business Profile — The biggest one for local shops.
+Google reviews show up in search results and shape your local rankings.

-Facebook — Reviews and recommendations on your business page, plus mentions in groups and posts.
-Facebook's large user base means high visibility for any reputation issues.
+Facebook — Reviews on your page, plus mentions in groups and posts.
+With billions of users, any issue here gets seen fast.

 Social media monitoring

 Instagram — Visual reviews through posts and stories.
-Check both tagged posts and location tags.
+Check tagged posts and location tags.

-LinkedIn — B2B reputation issues and employee reviews on company pages.
+LinkedIn — B2B concerns and staff reviews on your page.

-TikTok — Increasingly important for businesses serving younger demographics.
-Negative videos can go viral quickly.
+TikTok — Matters most for shops serving younger crowds.
+A bad video can go viral in hours.

 News and blog monitoring

-Local news sites, industry publications, and blogs can all impact your reputation.
-Set up monitoring for:
+Local news, trade outlets, and blogs can all hurt or help your name.
+Set up tracking for:

 • Popular blogs in your market